C-RH-C/crhc-cli/README.md

 $ ./crhc
 [9554] Error loading Python lib '/tmp/_MEIWS0hNs/libpython3.6m.so.1.0': dlopen: /lib64/libm.so.6: version `GLIBC_2.29' not found (required by /tmp/_MEIWS0hNs/libpython3.6m.so.1.0)
 ```
+---
+## Features
+At this moment, you can see the features below available via `crhc-cli`
+- Export of Inventory data, in JSON and CSV format.
+- Export of Subscription data, in JSON and CSV format.
+- Creation of a Single Dataset including `Inventory` and `Subscription` data in CSV format.
+- Export of Advisor data, in JSON and CSV format.
+- Export of Vulnerability data, in JSON and CSV format.
+- Export of Patch data, in JSON and CSV format.
+- Subscription Socket summary (spliting hypervisors from VM's).
+- Complete list of API endpoints.
+- Easy way to consume the API endpoints listed above.
+- Access Token generation to be used with 3rd party software, for example `curl`. `$(./crhc token)`
+- Export the whole information easily `./crhc ts dump` to help the `Red Hat Support team` during the troubleshooting process.
+---
 ## Proxy
 If you have proxy in your environment, it will be necessary to add this configuration in your terminal.
 In order to do that, you can proceed as below: